highsmithcodes/dev-tutorials/public/posts/post2.md

 git push -u origin main
 ```

-Once everything is added to your new git repository, let's head on over to [Netlify](https://www.netlify.com/) and sign up for an account using out github account
+Once everything is added to your new git repository, let's head on over to [Netlify](https://www.netlify.com/) and sign up for an account using out github account.

 Once you have signed up, head over to your dashboard and select __Add new site__ > __Import an existing project__